How to Build a Professional Photography Portfolio with Zero Clients

 This blog post is written by the team at The Photographer Mindset

-If you’re just stepping into the world of photography or you’re looking to turn your hobby into a source of income but don’t have many connections or clients, then this blog post is for you.
+If you’re just stepping into the world of or you’re looking to turn your hobby into a source of income but don’t have connections or clients, then this blog post is for you.
 It can be tricky to get your foot in the door without any already existing clients.
-It’s the as applying to any other job you when have no prior experience or history.
+It’s the same as applying to any other job you when have no prior experience or history.
 It’s tough!

 However, in this blog post, we’re going to cover how to build a portfolio that speaks for itself from scratch, and that will start attracting paying clients.
-With a little know-how and some thinking, you can put together a portfolio of images that will showcase your talent and skills so that clients can have confidence in your ability to deliver for them.
+With a little know-how and some creative thinking, you can put a portfolio of images that will showcase your talent and skills so that clients can have confidence in your ability to deliver for them.

 Go through all of your existing photos and see if any have commercial value or appeal

 If you’ve been shooting for a while, you likely have an archive full of photos from your personal life, vacations, other outings, and that may include products.
-Take some time to go through your archives to find gems that could show off your skills as a commercial photographer.
+Take some to go through your archives to find gems that could show off your skills as a commercial photographer.
 More importantly, look for images that you could envision popping up on your phone as an advertisement or images you could see looking good on a company website.
 Even seemingly mundane shots could have interesting narratives that are sure to catch the eye of potential clients looking at your portfolio.

 Realize that what performs well on Instagram as a “banger” isn’t usually what companies and brands are looking for.
-A kid’s clothing company for example could care less about an epic photo of the Alps.
+A kid’s clothing company for example could care less about an epic landscape photo of the Alps.
 My point is that if you’ve trained your eye to only look for epic Instagram-worthy images, you may have missed some great shots in your archives that potentially hold tremendous commercial value.
-Once you’ve identified these specific images, them or save them for later as you are going to put them to use.
+Once you’ve identified these specific images, star them or save them for later as you are going to put them to use.

 Spend a month photographing different things that you consistently use or are passionate about

 If you feel like you don’t have enough images to create a good-looking website or portfolio after digging through your archives, it’s time to get to work.
-At The Photographer Mindset, we can confidently say that you can build a diverse and impressive photography portfolio in a month or less if you take a of hours here and there throughout the weeks to photograph objects or activities that you uniquely use or do.
+At The Photographer Mindset, we can confidently say that you can build a diverse and impressive photography portfolio in a month or less if you take a couple of hours here and there throughout the weeks to photograph objects or activities that you uniquely use or do.

 Photographers by Daniel Edele on 500px.com